diodesign/diosix/README.md

 make run
 ```

-If I haven't broken the kernel, the emulator will start up in your ncurses-friendly terminal and boot the tiny operating system.
+If I haven't broken the kernel, the emulator will start up in your ncurses-friendly terminal, and boot the tiny operating system.
 You'll have to kill QEMU to end the emulation.
 This bit is a little awkward, so I'll be improving this part.
 Finally, `make clean` removes the debris left behind by the build process.